dominikj111/Weaver-Desktop/docs/MULTI_TARGET_ARCHITECTURE.md

 ## Overview

-SystemWeaver operates as a **thin client** that renders locally but executes operations on the **active target**.
+Weaver Desktop operates as a **thin client** that renders locally but executes operations on the **active target**.
 The user can switch between targets (local machine, remote servers, embedded devices) and the experience remains identical—as if sitting directly in front of that machine.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
 │                     Master Machine                                  │
 │  ┌───────────────────────────────────────────────────────────────┐  │
-│  │                   SystemWeaver DE (egui)                      │  │
+│  │                   Weaver Desktop DE (egui)                      │  │
 │  │                                                               │  │
 │  │   • Renders all UI locally                                    │  │
 │  │   • Icons, themes, assets from local resources                │  │